STAND. COM. REP. NO. 546

 Your Committee has amended this measure by:

-As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
-No. 1384, as amended herein, and recommends that it pass Second Reading in the form attached hereto as H.B.
-No. 1384, H.D.
-1, and be referred to the Committee on Finance.
+As affirmed by the record of votes of the members of your Committee on Housing that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 10, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 10, S.D.
+1, and be referred to your Committee on Judiciary.